voronianski/is-express-schema-valid/README.md

 // }
 ```

-In other cases when you different `type` then use a full schema.
-For example when payload needs to be an `array`:
+In other cases when you need a different `type` use a full schema.
+For example, when payload needs to be an `array`:

 ```javascript
 const schema = {